What Is Stingray City?

 Only a very small number of people have ever been stung at Stingray City.

 When you consider that hundreds of thousands of people visit the sandbar every year, it is almost impossible to run into any problems.

-If you go with a professional tour operator, there is virtually no risk.
+If you go with a professional operator, there is virtually no risk.
 Some articles that you will find online try to portray this as a dangerous activity, but this simply isn’t true.
 You have to be very reckless to run into any issues with the rays.

 Stingray City Injuries

 There are very few injuries at this attraction.